victor-alhassan1/victor-s_portfolio/README.md

 -	Trend Forecasting
 -	Performance Benchmarking

+The questions include;
+1. What is the total revenue generated from sales?
+2. What is the total number of customers in the database?
+3. What is the average transaction value?
+4. What is the average discount offered?
+5. What is the top product sold?
+6. What is the average rating of products sold?
+7. Which gender dominates the customer base?
+8. What are the customers likely to purchase?
+9. Which category of product is most purchased?
+10. What age group has more buying pressure?
+11. Which season sees the most sales?

 ### Tech Stack
 - Power BI Desktop – Main data visualization platform used for report creation.
 - Power Query – Data transformation and cleaning layer for reshaping and preparing the data.